cheminfo/eln-docs/docs/60_cheminformatics/20_explorer-sdf/README.md

 - a range (1..2, 0..3), for which the limits are included
 :::

 You are also allowed to select molecules directly from the interactive plot.
 Select vertically a range and click on the outside of the range to reset the selection.
 The list of molecules will automatically update.
-To see all the functionalities of the interactive table, [click here](../../20_samples/30_Lipinski-search/README.md).
+To see all the functionalities of the interactive plot, [click here](../../20_samples/30_Lipinski-search/README.md).

 ![interactive plot](interactive.gif)